 – where the speaker breaks off after the first he, “rewinds” to an earlier point in the speech stream, and tries again, so that any bonus he is replaced by anything he.
 We chose a minimalist approach to annotating the milestones in speech repairs, indicating the “point of interruption” (shown in (4) as a hash symbol) but not attempting to mark any as the word rewound to, or gets as the first new word after the edit.
 Our annotation scheme has to be able to deal with whatever kinds of speech repair crop up in real life, and we doubt that these will always be “well-formed” in the sense of Levelt (1989: 486), permitting these additional points to be identified unambiguously.
 Even on a minimalist approach, though, many rules must be laid down about how the repair fits into the surrounding tree-structure.
 Should the first he be identified as the beginning of a relative clause, for instance, even though no wording which would identify the constituent as a clause is actually produced?
 Should the successive sequences any bonus he … and anything he … be treated as two separate noun phrases, or as sequential wording below a single noun-phrase node?
 The CHRISTINE research required decisions to be imposed on these and many comparable issues.

-5.3 Direct versus reported speech
+versus reported speech

 Sometimes, structural analysis of speech turns out to blur category distinctions which are fundamental in written language.
 Written English goes to considerable lengths, via punctuation and choice of pronouns, to maintain a clear distinction between direct and reported speech.
 The distinction seems socially important: we need to know whether a writer is undertaking to convey the exact words, or only the general sense, of a third-party utterance.
 Sometimes, the distinction is clear in speech: in the CHRISTINE utterance:

-(5) he said he hates drama because the teacher takes no notice, he said one week Stuart was hitting me with a stick and the teacher just said calm down you boys
+he hates drama because the teacher takes no notice, he said one week Stuart was

 what follows the first said is unambiguously reported speech (he hates, not I hate), while the material after the second and third instances of said is unambiguously direct speech (hitting me rather than hitting him, imperative calm down and vocative you boys).
 But in many other cases the signals are contradictory.
 Consider (6a-b):